ozinc/OZ.bundle/README.md

 Known bugs
 ----------

-* Does not work in Web Player because of AES encryption
+* Does not work in Chrome Web Player because of AES encryption